Psalm 145, 1-3

-And when peace and just come to comes, we find ourselves in the presence of unfathomable greatness, such as those delegates in Jamaica are experiencing today as they listen to stories from around the world of peace being brought to communities torn apart by violence.
+And when peace and justice come, we find ourselves in the presence of unfathomable greatness, such as those delegates in Jamaica experienced as they listened to stories from around the world of peace being brought to communities torn apart by violence.

 Something to do

-Consider what you might praise God for today for that has brought peace in your community.
+Consider what you might praise God for today that has brought peace in your community.